Using the Internet to Attempt Social Murder: The Marc Gafni Case

 The only way to read this is that a mature adult Gafni perhaps 30, 40, or 50 years old, is a child molestor who used his Rabbinical position to extort children.
 That this is a fabricated narrative doesn’t seem to disturb the writer a college freshman, who has done no research and who violates the basic code of ethics for journalistic standards.
 He simply made up the claim of extorting children and suggests that Kabakov is one of his young accusers.

-We’re left with a fake news story of several 14 year old women credibly accusing a Rabbi of extorting them as children.
+We’re left with a false story of several 14 year old women credibly accusing a Rabbi of extorting them as children.
 The only problem with this narrative is that it’s completely untrue.
 This is a perfect example of how negatives memes are easily propagated on the Internet without a semblance of fact checking or verification.

 Hold onto your pants because this is just the beginning.
 The insidious nature of the negligence and falsification in internet meme propagation is even more horrifying.